 What Are Splint Bones?

 As stated above a splint bone is a small bone (about the size of a pencil at the top and tapering down to be much smaller) found on each side of a horse's cannon bone.
 They are found on the inside and outside of all four canon bones on all four of a horse's legs.
 They are thought by most researchers and scientists to be remnants of toes from prehistoric horses and have no function in horses today.
 If a splint bone should break or "pop" (become slightly separated from the canon bone) most horses experience pain, but once the splint bone has "set" or healed it is completely pain free.
-A broken or popped splint that has healed may leave a slight, visible bulge but this is usually only a blemish and is rarely a health or soundness concern.
+A popped splint that has healed may leave a slight, visible bulge but this is usually only a blemish and is seldom a health or soundness concern.